MetalMilitia55/L33T-CORE/README.md

 L33T Features:

 1. Fast:
-Fastest POW Coin: 533 Transactions per second.
+533 Transactions per second.
 75 times more scalable than Bitcoin.

 2. Rewarding:
-Investors can earn 5% apr interest from term deposits even if the wallet is offline.
+Investors and Gamers can earn 5% apr interest from term deposits even if the wallet is offline.
 First 3 months monthly term deposit apr will be 25% apr to encourage early adopters and investors.

 3. Almost No Transaction Fees
 L33T allows you to make instant payments with incredibly low fees for each transaction.
 Using blockchain technology, transactions are performed directly between two digital wallets.